Skip to content

 The default value of this field is "R," which indicates that the value of the results will remain the same with only RR and RW ATP records included.
 If you don't use Elliott's scheduled receiving feature, then you should enter "P" and all P* (Purchase) and R* (Scheduled Receiving) records are included.
 If you are a manufacturer and wish to include your BOMP work order's scheduled production, you should enter "A," and all B* (BOMP), P*, and R* records are included.
 See sample screen below:

-Also, we added support for two new fields in user-defined CSV layout:
+This version also adds support for two new fields in the user-defined CSV layout:

 Selling UOM and Ratio